Your Guide to the 2026 UCAT Cut-Off Scores for University Entry in Australia

 James Cook University also doesn't require the UCAT and tends to offer places to a fairly large ATAR score range.

-For example, while Flinders University requires applicants to sit the UCAT, it's weighing of results for admissions is 90% ATAR and 10% UCAT.
+For example, while Flinders University requires applicants to sit the UCAT, its admissions weighting is typically 90% ATAR and 10% UCAT, meaning academic performance plays a much larger role in final selection.

 Your UCAT score is an indication of how your performance compared to other students taking the same exam, with a higher score indicating you did better than most.
 Therefore, your UCAT score can be interpreted as a measure of your academic success.